 - We want children to be confident to try new activities and show independence, resilience and perseverance in the face of challenge.
 Explain the reasons for rules, know right from wrong and try to behave accordingly.
 Manage their own basic hygiene and personal needs, including dressing, going to the toilet and understanding the importance of healthy food choices.

 - Children will learn to work and play cooperatively and take turns with others.
 Form positive attachments to adults and friendships with peers.
 Show sensitivity to their own and to others’ needs.

 How lucky are we?

 Our resources both inside and out build on many skills support our gross and fine motor development.
 Children develop core muscles and upper body strength by using our water pump, climbing wall and monkey bars.
 They show balance and coordination on the beam and love to go digging in the mud kitchen and exploring in our sand den.
 As well as this we continue to challenge and develop the children’s fine motor abilities.
 We do this through planned and child led opportunities for dough dancing, threading, construction and creative play.
-Each week we are fortunate enough to have LSSP deliver exciting P.E lessons, building on the skills we require to support us to write and navigate around safely, as well as teaching us good habits to live a healthy lifestyle.
+Each week we are we deliver exciting P.E lessons, building on the skills we require to support us to write and navigate around safely, as well as teaching us good habits to live a healthy lifestyle.
 We love to mark make and write and children do this as part of their play in all areas of the provision.
 We help our children on their road to writing by developing gross motor skills, bilateral integration – crossing the mid line, fine motor control, and developing dexterity.

 By the end of Reception children should: